Kindergarten Curriculum

 Language Arts

 The kindergarten language arts curriculum is language rich.
 Through specific units of study, teachers introduce and reinforce age-appropriate language skills such as letter formation, fundamental phonics, decoding, encoding, literature, writing process, reading, and both critical- and creative-thinking skills.
+Students learn beginning grammar mechanics such as capitalization, punctuation, and spacing.
 The writing component culminates in the Published Author Program, where students experience the joy of “publishing” their works.

 Handwriting